bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kaczmarz.md

 * The iterative algorithm which Kaczmarz gave has proved particularly useful in applications, particularly to modern imaging technologies.
 * A topic which Kaczmarz was embarking on at the time war broke out was a theoretical study of the curvature of railway tracks.
 * Kaczmarz's greatest pleasure, other than mathematics, was to walk in the mountains.
-* The details of Kaczmarz's death are unclear.
 * On the following day Kaczmarz was assigned to Warsaw as a lieutenant in the reserve.
 * The second version is that Kaczmarz was killed by the Russians in the Katyn massacre in April or May 1940.
 * It would appear that the theory he died in the Katyn massacre is the least likely of the possibilities, and that almost certainly Kaczmarz died in September 1939.